awsdocs/aws-support-user-guide/doc_source/aws-trusted-advisor-change-log.md

 For more information about the available checks, see the [AWS Trusted Advisor check reference](trusted-advisor-check-reference.md)\.

+## New checks for Amazon EC2<a name="ec2-windows-server-check"></a>

+Trusted Advisor added the following check on September 1, 2022\.
++ Amazon EC2 instances with Microsoft Windows Server end of support

+For more information, see the [Security](security-checks.md) category\.

+## Added Security Hub checks to Trusted Advisor<a name="added-security-hub-controls-06-22-2022"></a>

+As of June 23, 2022, Trusted Advisor only supports Security Hub controls available through April 7, 2022\.
+This release supports all controls in the AWS Foundational Security Best Practices security standard except for controls in the Category: Recover > Resilience\.
+For more information, see [Viewing AWS Security Hub controls in AWS Trusted Advisor](security-hub-controls-with-trusted-advisor.md)\.

+For a list of supported controls, see [AWS Foundational Security Best Practices controls](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards-fsbp-controls.html) in the *AWS Security Hub User Guide*\.

 ## Added checks from AWS Compute Optimizer<a name="added-checks-compute-optimizer"></a>

 Trusted Advisor added the following checks on May 4, 2022\.